TheUltimateHippo/The-Silvyr-Tower/README.md

 levenimc on Reddit for creating the Adventure

-To UltHippo for making the maps and setting it up on FoundryVTT
+UltHippo on Reddit for making the maps and setting it up on FoundryVTT